 3. Evaporator Coil is Grimy or Flawed

 If you see tiny drips instead of a substantial puddle around your air conditioner, water could be dripping off the evaporator coil instead of flowing down the condensate line.
 This could take place if the coils are dirty, or if holes in the insulation near the coils divert the water.
 The smartest method to prevent the evaporator coil from going downhill is to stay on top of yearly air conditioning maintenance.

 A film of frozen liquid can form on the indoor coils, which splashes onto the floor as it melts.
 If you see this, turn off your air conditioner without delay to avoid frying the compressor.
 The evaporator coil may freeze as a result of reduced airflow.
 To prevent this, install a new filter before it becomes full.
 If that doesn’t take care of the problem, the refrigerant is likely low or additional service is needed.
 You’ll need an experienced HVAC technician like one from Fras-Air/General Service Experts to examine the charge and repair any leaks.

 Our Experts Can Take Care of All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Fras-Air/General Service Experts can set things right.
 We’ll diagnose and service your air conditioner, getting it back to cooling again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to ensure a job well done.
+Our technicians are highly trained, knowledgeable and ACE-certified to ensure a job well done.
 We have complete confidence in our work—in fact, we back up everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even advise a worry-free membership plan.
 This could help you discover AC problems ahead of time so you can avoid later service while keeping your house cooler.